gnir/OligoLego/README.md

 This is currently Mac-only as NUPACK and Bowtie2 are easier to handle with Mac.
 MATLAB (The Mathowrks).
 Bowtie2 and NUPACK properly installed (defined in your PATH).
 And you have to make the builds for the genomes you would like to align against the streets.
 You can find detailed explenations of how to install both here: https://github.com/brianbeliveau/OligoMiner (thanks Brian).

+Downlaods:
+To run the 'MakingStreets' tool you would need to download the 'Appending' folder and 'MakingStreets.m'

 Settings: